rferl/riga-tool-quote-card/README.md

 This is a pre-configured [**SvelteKit library project**](https://kit.svelte.dev/docs/packaging) for a RIGA tool developer to build a Svelte `Settings` component and configure its use for further integration within the [RIGA Editor](https://github.com/rferl/riga-editor).

-It also offers a **development environment** that allows you to construct, preview, and test your `Settings` component during development.
+It also functions as a **development environment** that allows you to construct, preview, and test your `Settings` component during development.

 Additionally, this repository can be used to build, develop, and expose a **tool frontend** in case your tool template provides a frontend.

+On `npm run build`:

+1. a `dist` folder is created containing the library and
+2. a `build` folder is created containing the optional tool frontend build.

-The repository exposes:
+The library exposes:

 1. a `riga-tool.config.yml` configuration file
 2. a `Settings.svelte` component
-3. an optional tool frontend (if applicable)

-Once built, the library can be installed using `npm install` and used within the [RIGA Editor](https://github.com/rferl/riga-editor).
+...and is aimed to be `npm install`'ed by and used within the [RIGA Editor](https://github.com/rferl/riga-editor).

 ## Quickstart